 ‘Tis the season to celebrate and what activity can better express that other than eating!
 You might immediately think of turkey for Thanksgiving if you are from the United States of America.
 Drinking eggnog could easily put you in the spirit of Christmas.
 Have you ever wondered what other countries eat to celebrate the holidays?

-Travel bloggers share the best holiday food from around the world.
+Travel experts share the best holiday food from around the world.
 They recommend you try them the next time you get a chance.

 Erin of Erin at Large suggests you to try this traditional treat from Germany: